Daniel-KM/Omeka-plugin-ArchiveFolder/README.md

 ### Import of metadata files with the same extension than files

 Import of files `ods` and `odt` are not possible, because these files are ingested as metadata files.
+If wanted, currently, they should be disabled via the filter directly in the code of the plugin.

 ### Extensions and Media types

-Files are checked with the white-list of extensions set in in the page "/admin/settings/edit-security", but the media type is currently not checked when the static repository is built.
-Anyway, it is checked during the harvest.
+Files are checked with the white-list of extensions set in in the page "/admin/settings/edit-security", but the media type is currently not checked when the folder is prepared.
+Anyway, it is checked during the import.

-### Oai identifiers

-If names inside metadata files are not unique across all the folder, the plugin can't determine which record may be updated.
-So, if using metadata files, it's recommended to use a unique name for each document (unique across all the folder).

 ### Proxy and https

 The harvester may have issues if files are available through "https", but cached by a proxy.
-In that case, you will have to wait some minutes (or days) before re-harvest, or to check settings of the proxy and the server.
+In that case, you will have to wait some minutes (or days) before re-process, or to check settings of the proxy and the server.

 ### Xml Alto

 The namespace of the xslt stylesheets may need to be changed according to your files.

-### TODO

-- List element texts set by the harvester in the table harvest_records, for the item and attached files in order to keep other ones, manually changed in Omeka?

 Warning